 At the center of this 100 Days of Blood Clot Awareness effort are videos sharing Brian’s and Katie’s personal journeys, which are featured on Janssen’s www.TreatMyClot.com website, where people also can learn more about blood clot treatment and risk.

-UPCOMING: Starting April 10, you can play an important role during this 100-day initiative.
+You can play an important role through the end of June during this 100-day initiative.

 For every view of the video stories shared by Katie and Brian, Janssen is making a donation to NBCA to help support and further our mission to educate the public that blood clots can and do affect everyone.

-You can help support this effort by viewing the videos here: www.TreatMyClot.com beginning April 10.
+Help support this effort by viewing the videos here: www.TreatMyClot.com.